 This morning, a tiny detail gave me a sign.
 In front of the mirror, I bore the irritable expression of someone who had found it hard to wake up.
 With my toothbrush in action, I looked at myself as I asked myself a whole load of existential questions, about the point of pre-programmed life, having a job, debts, a family, responsibilities, opinions.
 Why was I thinking about all that?
 When I spat in the sink, something inexplicable happened: as I raised my head, my image was out of sync with my gestures.
 There was a slight delay of several tenths of a second.
 I immediately thought of some type of temporary hallucination because of the early hour and the irritability which (in my case) goes with it.
 But after several attempts, making myself look like an animal frightened of its own reflection, the strangeness persisted.
 How could it be possible for your image to precede you?
 Yet the phenomenon was visible and palpable.

 I have the impression that I have already had these moments of questioning, these flashes, not really knowing how to tell dream from reality, the past from the present.
 All these thoughts make... my head spin...
 I don’t feel... well...
 I think...
 I...

 Shortly afterwards, two men in dark suits entered the apartment discreetly.
 They went up to the body lying on the tiled floor of the bathroom.
 “We are on site as arranged.
-What do we have to do?” one them asked out loud as he opened his briefcase.
+What do we have to do?” one of them asked out loud as he opened his briefcase.
 “You must give him an A 72 injection of the Servitude protocol to encode his memory,” replied a female voice in his earpiece.
-Then after a brief silence she added, “The subject has already had this conscience awakening last month, we cannot afford to make any mistakes.
+Then after a brief silence, she added, “The subject has already had this same conscience awakening last month, we cannot afford to make any mistakes.
 I will inform the Propaganda cell that similar cases have happened.
-We must do everything we can to avoid Conflagration.”
+We must do everything we can to avoid an Uprising.”